BodenmillerGroup/ImagingWorkshop2023/README.md

 ## Installation instructions

-Please follow the instrauctions in the [Setup](Setup) folder on how to install the needed software.
+Please follow the instructions in the [Setup](Setup) folder on how to install the needed software.

 ## Data download

-The [data/data_download.R] script allows you to download all needed data.
+The `data_download.R` script in the [data](data) folder allows you to download all needed data.

 ## Follow along

+Session 3-5 will be conducted in R. The R markdown scripts can be found in the individual folder.
+Please always ensure that you open the `ImagingWorkshop.Rproj` file before starting the session.

 ## Further resources